Allah Hoo: Qawwali

 Qawwalis titled "Allah Hoo" have been performed by many different qawwals.
 Although these songs have the same title, many of them are totally different songs.
-For example, the "Allah Hoo" that appears on the Sabri Brothers 1998 CD Qawwali: Sufi Music from Pakistan is totally different from the song that became one of Nusrat Fateh Ali Khan's signature qawwalis, and this in turn is totally different from Qawwal Bahauddin's version on the 1991 Shalimar compilation video titled "Tajdar-e-Haram, vol. 2" (although all three songs do have some lyrics in common).
+For example, the "Allah Hoo" that appears on the Sabri Brothers 1978 album Qawwali: Sufi Music from Pakistan is totally different from the song that became one of Nusrat Fateh Ali Khan's signature qawwalis, and this in turn is totally different from Qawwal Bahauddin's version on the 1991 Shalimar compilation video titled "Tajdar-e-Haram, vol. 2" (although all three songs do have some lyrics in common).
 Versions of the song have also been sung by many other qawwals and Sufi singers, including Hans Raj Hans, Master Salim, Faiz Ali Faiz, and the Nooran Sisters.
 Versions of the song have been translated into other languages.
 An English version is sung by Sami Yusuf on the album Al-Muʽallim (2003), while a Malay version is sung by a popular Malaysian Nasheed group Raihan.

 It is also a song by Sufi rock musician Salman Ahmad, formerly of Junoon, the Pakistani rock band.

 In 1st season of Coke Studio (Pakistan), "Allah Hu" was sung by Ali Zafar along with Saaein Tufail Ahmed in 2008.

 In 2nd season of Coke Studio (India), "Allah Hu" was sung by Nooran Sisters composed by Hitesh Sonik in 2012.

 "Allah Hu" in its basic naat form was penned by the late Maulana Syed Hasan Imdad of Pakistan.